jwsky/batchgpt/README.md

 - If you don't have access to the OpenAI API, you need to find your own API or use `api_p.php`.
 You should place `api_p.php` on your server.

 Please remember to modify the API endpoint in `index.html` as per your setup.
+## And Please remember
+an openAI apikey is also needed to use this code

 Example:
 ```javascript